EstradaPedro/FreeCodeCampLessons/README.md

 CSS Flexbox started on 2/15/2019 --> Finished on 2/15/2019

-* Focused on using dislpay: flex and properties to rezise containers and elements in a container
+* Focused on using display: flex and properties to rezise containers and elements in a container

+CSS Grid Started on 2/16/2019 --> Finished on 2/17/2019

+* Focused on using display: grid to show how to make a grid and how to use CSS with grid elements